ServiceStack/ServiceStack/README.md

 Service Stack is a high-performance .NET web services platform that simplifies the development of high-performance REST (JSON, XML, JSV, HTML, MsgPack, ProtoBuf, CSV) and WCF SOAP [Web Services](https://github.com/ServiceStack/ServiceStack/wiki/Service-Stack-Web-Services).

+_Note: the source code is provided as-is - no direct or commercial support is available for ServiceStack_

 Simple REST service example
 ===========================